Chisholm, Alberta: Later developments: 1981-2000

-2001 Chisholm wildfire
+21st century: 2001-present

-In the summer of 2001, a major forest fire destroyed ten houses within the hamlet on May 27–28 and 120,000 hectares of timber in the surrounding area.
-An investigation conducted by the Province of Alberta alleged that the fire was caused by a CNR train.
+In May 2001, a major forest fire reached Chisholm, destroying ten houses, 48 outbuildings, vehicles, and a trapper's cabin.
+The Chisholm fire also burned 120,000 hectares of timber in the surrounding area.
+A subsequent investigation by the Government of Alberta concluded that the fire was caused by a faulty train wheel disposed of carelessly by the Canadian National Railway.
+In 2007, Chisholm's fire lookout tower was upgraded.

+Chisholm's post office closed permanently in 2016.
+By this time, it was regularly serving 11 or 12 residents.

+Amenities

+As of 2025, Chisholm contains a community hall operated by the Chisholm Community Association.
+A cemetery serving Chisholm and Hondo is maintained by volunteers.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Chisholm had a population of 15 living in 9 of its 15 total private dwellings, a change of from its 2016 population of 25.
 With a land area of 2.84 km2, it had a population density of in 2021.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Chisholm had a population of 25 living in 10 of its 18 total private dwellings, a change of from its 2011 population of 15.
 With a land area of 2.92 km2, it had a population density of in 2016.